ScratchAddons/website-v2/content/docs/faq.md

 ### Where can I discuss Scratch Addons?

-You can do it on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or [our Discord server](https://discord.gg/R5NBqwMjNc).
+You can do it on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or [our support Discord server](https://discord.gg/R5NBqwMjNc).
 There, you can ask questions and engage with the Scratch Addons community.

 ## Technical